 11) I purchased a ticket online but the email hasn’t come through?
 Do I need to print it off?

 Please check your spam or junk folder in the first instance.
-If you don’t have a copy, please get in touch (email email@example.com).
+If you don’t have a copy, please get in touch (email firstname.lastname@example.org).
 Be sure to state the email address that you ordered the tickets with, not another.
-If you can’t print off your e-ticket you can show it on your phone, but entry can be quicker if you bring along a printed version.
+You do not need to print off your e-ticket, you can simply show it on your phone.

 12) How do I find accommodation nearby?